Warren-D-Johnson/terraform_example_simple/README.md

 * Creating an admininistrative user with password and MFA.
 * Creating a policy to purge any Cloudfront distribution in the system.

-*For a more complex example of a full Terraform configuration, including AWS and Cloudflare services, please reference the wdj_terraform_example_advanced.*
+*For a more complex example of a full Terraform configuration, including AWS and Cloudflare services, please reference the terraform_example_advanced.*

 Dependencies: